matthewberger/vis-fall2019-assignments/assignment4/README.md

 It is recommended to inspect the data structure returned by stacking in the console, so that you can be confident about its format.

 Note that stack will simply accumulate the values in our array in computing the baseline/topline quantities.
 However, our data attributes are heterogeneous - summing up a property of 'Block' and property of 'Assist' does not make sense.
 Thus, what we need to do is **apply the appropriate scale when stacking**, so that stacking is computed on a homogeneous visual range.
 You can realize this through the [value function](https://github.com/d3/d3-shape#stack_value).
+Specifically, `value` accepts an anonymous function with two arguments: the data (e.g. each object in your array), and a key (e.g. attribute name like 'Block', 'Assist' that you set in `keys`).
+The data (player) and key (attribute) will be filled in for you, and it is your responsibility to convert and return that particular player's attribute in the visual range.

 ## Color